dreamcatcher-tech/network/Inbox/2025-05-15 1540 how to make a napp with a widget.md

 or let the frame talk direct to the api ? maybe give the api a scoped token ? send the message over raw, check if it matches the scope, then send it on if so.

+a widget would expect a frame client rather than the web artifact.

+can be told what a scope is, or can chroot style just hide from the widget what the scope is ?

+seems easier just to pass it down.

+export a frame component that will handle all the frame rendering bits and pieces.